Enrique Alba

-Enrique Alba is a professor of computer science at the University of Málaga, Spain.
+Enrique Alba is a professor of computer science at the University of Málaga, Spain (currently seconded to the European Research Center in Brussels).

 Overview

-Alba achieved his Ph.D. degree on designing and analyzing parallel and distributed genetic algorithms.
+Prof. Alba achieved his Ph.D. degree on designing and analyzing parallel and distributed genetic algorithms, now better known as neuroevolution.
 His current research interests involve the design and application of evolutionary algorithms, ant colony optimization, particle swarm optimization, and other bio-inspired systems to real problems including telecommunications, software engineering, combinatorial optimization, and bioinformatics among others.
-The main focus of all his work is on parallel metaheuristics and multiobjective optimization for complex problems.
+The main focus of all his work is on parallel metaheuristics (high-performance computing in general) and multiobjective optimization to deal with human preferences and conflicting criteria in complex problems.
+In the last 10 years, Prof. Alba's interests in terms of applications focused on smart cities and AI for quantum computing.

 Work

 Prof. Alba leads the NEO (Networking and Emerging Optimization) group at the University of Málaga, Spain.

 His ongoing research includes the fields of ad hoc metropolitan network optimization, optimal design of GSM networks, logistics, vehicle routing, natural language tagging, software engineering, DNA fragment assembly, gene microarrays, cutting/packing, software testing and validation, and in general combinatorial problems lying in the base of real-world problems.
 New fields like multiobjective techniques with high scalability, grid/P2P/Internet platforms, dynamic optimization of problems whose definition change in time, and heterogeneous algorithms are dealt with as part both of basic and applied research.
-He has been involved in many projects and Ph.D. theses dealing with the construction and utilization of vehicular ad hoc networks, as well as has started a whole line of research in Bio-inspired techniques, and metaheuristics for smart cities.
+He has been involved in many projects and Ph.D. theses dealing with the construction and utilization of vehicular ad hoc networks, as well as has started a whole line of research in Bio-inspired techniques, and metaheuristics for smart cities and AI for quantum computing.

-As for techniques, Alba and his group are dealing mainly with metaheuristics, either bio-inspired or not, and also hybridization with other (possibly exact) methods.
+As for the science behind the applications, Prof. Alba and his group are dealing mainly with metaheuristics, either bio-inspired or not, and also hybridization with other (possibly exact) methods.
 Specifically, genetic algorithms, particle swarm, ant colonies, simulated annealing, branch and bound, differential evolution, variable neighbourhood search, and related solvers are used.
+The link to machine learning for feature selection, prediction, prescription, and the theory behind the design and complexity of algorithms has led to numerous publications in top venues, international projects, and industry contracts (see here for more info).